dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

     }
 }
 ```

-##Parameterized Cascade
+### Parameterized Cascade

-`@cascade` is implied on all the query levels from where it's declared and sometimes it can be too strict because for a node,
-all its children in the sub-graph must be present for it to be part of the response.
+@cascade is sometimes very strict because for a node to be in response, all its children in the sub-graph must be present.
-So, we also allow fields name as parameters in cascade and  only those fields specified in argument needs to be in response.
+Instead to consider all fields in cascade, we give flexiblity to user to specify fields as argument to cascade as below.

 `@cascade(fields:["field1","field2"..])`

 In below example argument field "name" is used as argument to cascade and forwarded to next query level also.
 So for author
 to be in query response it should have name and if has subfield country that should also have name.
 ```graphql